iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsNfsGateway.md

         [root]> $HADOOP_PREFIX/bin/hdfs --daemon start portmap

-3. Start mountd and nfsd.No root privileges are required for this command.
+3. Start mountd and nfsd.

+    No root privileges are required for this command.
 In non-secure mode, the NFS gateway should be started by the proxy user mentioned at the beginning of this user guide.
     While in secure mode, any user can start NFS gateway as long as the user has read access to the Kerberos keytab defined in "nfs.keytab.file".

         [hdfs]$ $HADOOP_PREFIX/bin/hdfs --daemon start nfs3